Free Answers for Your home and equipment electric wiring questions

 Plan your electrical lay out by measuring wire lengths before making any copper wire purchases.
 This will help you with any mistakes on the cost of copper wire.

 Managing material and labor cost daily during entire scope of project

-Safety – Keep your children and pets away from all live wiring or non live circuits.
-While you have ceiling, walls and electrical boxes open, put 6 mil plastic over doorways using nail strips.
-Keep all rooms closed off until you are sure your finished and all boxes closed.
+Safety – Keep your children and pets away from all live wiring and non- live circuits.
+While you have ceiling, walls and electrical boxes open, put 6 mil (a mil is one thousandths of an inch) plastic over doorways using nail strips.
+Keep all rooms closed off until you are sure you are finished and all boxes are closed.

 be careful and keep others safe!